 Settlement of the claim and counterclaim

-On 14 September 2018, shortly after exchange of witness statements, the Claimant served an offer to settle all outstanding issues in the claim and counterclaim pursuant to CPR Part 36.
-The Offer was accepted on 21 September 2018 and the Defendants made payment of £31,000 to the Claimant in respect of damages and interest; giving undertakings not to infringe the Claimant’s copyright works, acknowledging that the Claimant is the owner of the copyright in the works that were the subject of the counterclaim.
-The acceptance of the Offer amounted to total capitulation by the Defendants; the Claimant has obtained all significant non-monetary relief that it sought and a substantial payment in respect of damages, and the counterclaim was, in effect, totally abandoned.
+On 14 September 2018, shortly after the exchange of witness statements, the Claimant served an offer to settle all outstanding issues in the claim and counterclaim according to CPR Part 36.
+The Offer accepted 21 September 2018, and the Defendants made payment of £31,000 to the Claimant in respect of damages and interest; giving undertakings not to infringe the Claimant’s copyright works, acknowledging that the Claimant is the owner of the copyright in the works that were the subject of the counterclaim.
+The acceptance of the Offer amounted to total capitulation by the Defendants; the Claimant has obtained all significant non-monetary relief that it sought, and a substantial payment in respect of damages, and the counterclaim was, in effect, totally abandoned.
 I applied for the costs to be summarily assessed in the sum of £45,520.00, and the Court granted that judgment order on Friday 09 November.

 How did this case add to our experience of copyright disputes?

 This case is interesting for several reasons.
 Just one of these is the hot issue of – How much should an infringing user of another’s intellectual property right be made to pay for the infringement?